What is Keto Diet

 - Cravings diminish.

-- Eggs: pastured, organic whole eggs makes the best choice.
+- Eggs: pastured, organic whole eggs make the best choice.

 - Poultry: chicken and turkey.

 - Fish: Wild-caught salmon, mackerel, and herring

 - Meat: Grass-fed beef, venison, pork, organ meats, and bison.